 The webGIS contains a statement about the Hystories project, and a brief explanation of how the data were collected (Figure 14).
 This statement also highlights that the database contains only publicly available data, and that the absence of identified storage potential does not necessarily indicate an absence of opportunity, since sometimes data do not exist or are restricted.
 The webGIS also indicates that data can be re-used, but that the data owner and Hystories project must be acknowledged.
 The data copyright statements were agreed by all Hystories partners.
 As each country is selected, the copyright statement for that country is displayed.
-Partners from CO2StoP were contacted and asked to confirm the copyright statement was correct, or to provide an updated version.
-A copy of the data copyright statements is given in Appendix 2.
+Partners from CO2StoP were contacted and asked to confirm the copyright statements is given in Appendix 2.

 Figure 13: WebGIS showing data for one trap, including estimated hydrogen storage capacity.
 Salt shapefile layer has been hidden to make searching for porous media traps easier.
+Basemap World Light Gray Canvas (2014), sources Esri, HERE, Garmin, (c) OpenStreetMap contributors, and the GIS user community

-About Hystorie
+About Hystories

 The Hydrogen Storage in European Subsurface (Hystories) project addresses the main technical feasibility questions for subsurface storage of green hydrogen as an enabler to help meet climate targets.
 The main deliverable from workpackage 1 was a unified database collating available geological data on reservoir and seal characteristics for depleted hydrocarbon fields and saline aquifers to support strategic decision making.
 The database is accessed via this GIS to highlight regions and sites that may be suitable for development into storage sites for hydrogen, from a geological perspective.
-This GIS only displays data available in the public domain and therefore the absence of identified storage potential does not necessarily indicate an absence of opportur
+This GIS only displays data available in the public domain and therefore the absence of identified storage potential does not necessarily indicate an absence of opportunity.